Statistical properties of chaotic microcavities in small and large opening cases: Introduction

-Although the localized eigenstates such as scars are less likely to occur in the {\em closed} quantum systems with classically chaotic dynamics, they have been much more often observed both experimentally and numerically in the {\em open} systems \cite{Gma02,Lee02,Har03,Fan07a}.
-In the recent experiments of deformed dielectric microcavities made of the material with a rather lower $n$, where $n$ is the index of refraction, namely $n < 2$, the wide range of spectra exhibit even equidistant spacing, the characteristics of strongly localized modes on periodic orbits \cite{Leb06,Fan07b,Lee09,Dje09,Bog11,Bit12}.
-While this prevailing localization occurring in open systems has been recognized in the field of quantum chaos for a long time, it has not been fully understood yet why it happens.
-In this work, we propose a plausible answer of the question, {\it "why are most modes localized in open quantum systems with classically chaotic dynamics?"}, using the non-Hermitian matrix model with random elements.
-The key idea is that as the opening becomes bigger the imaginary parts of the eigenenergy, the characteristics of open quantum systems, of the localized modes dominate the coupling or the mixing among the modes so that each mode is decoupled from the others to be localized.
-We show this is directly related to the EP of a simple $2 \times 2$ matrix model, and straightforwardly extended to more general cases.
+Although the localized eigenstates such as scars do not quite often occur in the {\em closed} quantum systems with classically chaotic dynamics such as chaotic billiards, they are more likely to be observed both experimentally and numerically in the dielectric microcavity systems \cite{Gma02,Lee02,Har03,Fan07a}.
+This means that open systems such as dielectric mircocavities can show more frequently localized eigenstates than scars of closed systems.
+In addition, in the recent experiments of deformed dielectric microcavities made of the material with a rather lower $n$, where $n$ is the index of refraction, namely $n < 2$, not only the signatures of localized eigenstates are observed but the wide range of spectra also exhibit even equidistant spacing, the characteristics of strongly localized modes on periodic orbits \cite{Leb06,Fan07b,Lee09,Dje09,Bog11,Bit12}.
+These results imply that dielectric microcavities with small refractive indices show more localized eigenstates than those with large refractive indices (see Appendix A).
+As a result, the dielectric microcavities with small refractive indices are qualitatively different from those with large refractive indices.